SantiagoCorrea1/SantiagoCorrea1/README.md

 - 👋 Hi, I’m @SantiagoCorrea1
-- 👀 I’m interested in cloud cloud oriented architectures
+- 👀 I’m interested in cloud cloud oriented architectures, web develpment and videogames
 - 🌱 I’m currently learning back end development with fastApi and practicing my front end skills with next.js
 - 💞️ I’m looking to collaborate on web development using Java, Python, PHP and TypeScript/JavaScript
 - 📫 You can reach me via email on s.santiago0304.sc@gmail.com